CIDR-FM: Big 8 on FM/More 94

-The call letters changed back to CKLW-FM in May 1986.
+The call letters changed back to CKLW-FM on May 5, 1986.
 The station instituted an oldies format meant to recapture the sound of the original CKLW (AM), with former "Big 8" DJ Dave Shafer as program director and morning show host.
 The new CKLW-FM brought back the well-known Johnny Mann Singers performing jingles for the "Big 8", along with many of the legendary personalities and "20/20 News".
 The music rotation was based on the "Big 8" playlists from the 1960s to the 1980s plus some older 1950s and early 1960s hits that the AM had played as "golden" titles.
 "Ladies and gentlemen, the good times are back!" proclaimed former "Big 8" jock "Big" Jim Edwards during the station IDs.
 Although the overall sound was faithful to the "Big 8"'s glory days, the station's ratings remained low, as the market already had a successful oldies station in Detroit’s WOMC.

-In 1988, CKLW-FM became CKMR-FM, known as More 94.
+On August 29, 1988, CKLW-FM became CKMR-FM, known as More 94.
 The playlist was significantly reduced in its titles and the station became more tightly formatted with the top hits of the 1960s and 70s.

 I-94/The Legend/The River

-After "More 94" failed to raise the station's ratings, in the fall of 1990, CKMR shifted to an urban oldies/classic soul music format as I-94.
-Then, after only roughly four months, CKMR switched to a Soft Adult Contemporary approach dubbed "The Motor City's Adult Music Station”, which lasted roughly six months.
+After "More 94" failed to raise the station's ratings, in the fall of 1990, CKMR shifted to an urban oldies/classic soul format as I-94.
+Then, after only roughly four months, CKMR switched to a soft adult contemporary approach dubbed "The Motor City's Adult Music Station", which lasted roughly six months.

 Then, the CKLW-FM call letters and the "Big 8"-inspired oldies format were once again restored around Labour Day of 1991, with the station branded as 93.9 The Legend.
 Once again, the station sounded faithful to the original CKLW, featuring stalwarts from the golden age of Detroit's Top 40 radio era such as Tom Shannon, Dave Prince, Dave Shafer and Lee Alan (host of the weekly feature Back in the '60s Again).
 Unfortunately, the change once again did nothing to raise the station's poor ratings.

 CHUM Limited acquired the station in early 1993, and initially kept the station as an oldies outlet.
-In February 1994, the format was switched to an "Arrow"-style classic hits format dubbed "Rock & Roll Oldies."
+In February 1994, the format was switched to an "Arrow"-style classic hits format dubbed "rock & roll oldies".
 It mainly featured 1970s classic rock songs with a smattering of 1960s and 1980s material.
 On November 11, 1994, CKLW-FM flipped to adult album alternative as 93.9 The River, Quality Rock, Real Variety.
 The call letters were changed to CIDR-FM.
 "The River" was never a ratings powerhouse, but with Ann Delisi (formerly of Detroit public-radio station WDET) at the helm and Jeff "Zippy" Crowe in the mornings, The River attracted a loyal audience.
 The station then tweaked the format to "smooth rock" in 1999, adding many classic rock titles to the playlist.